AlbertoRoper/AlbertoRoper.github.io/research-group.md

 </div>

 #### Publications:
-{% include publications-by-tag.html tag="higgsless" title="Higgsless simulations" %}
+{% include publications-by-tag.html tag="higgsless" %}

 #### Publications:
 - I. Stomberg, A. Roper Pol, *“Gravitational wave spectra for cosmological phase transitions with non-linear decay of the fluid motion.”* *Contribution to the “2025 Gravitation: Proceedings of the 59th Rencontres de Moriond”* (2025), [arXiv:2508.04263](https://arxiv.org/abs/2508.04263).